 (Griffiths) Elizondo & Wehbe, Cactaceas y Suculentas Mexicanas 32: 17, 1987

 The cladodes are fleshier, thicker, “heavier seeming” and “denser appearing” than the cladodes of typical O. lindheimeri.
-O. lindheimeri subaramata plants make thicker shrubs than the parent taxon.
+This Opuntia makes thicker, more dense shrubs than the parent taxon.
 The plants may be shorter than the parent variety, but they can get large.
-The few spines are yellow but may be flat.
+The few spines are yellow and may be flat.
 They may grade to true dark brown without red (even nearly black) at the base, a characteristic that is unusual for O. lindheimeri.
 O. lindheimeri subaramata areoles may have few glochids or may have many glochids.

 The flowers are essentially like those of O. lindheimeri, as are the fruit and seeds as described by Powell and Weedin:

 Flowers are brilliant yellow, but they turn orange or reddish over time.
 The flowers are 5-8 cm long and 5-7.5(10) cm across.
 Filaments (1.5 cm long) and anthers are cream-colored.
 The style is greenish-yellow to white or cream, 1.7 to 2 cm long with a bulbous base.
 The stigma is typically dark green.
 The pericarpel is 4-6 cm long and 2-2.5 cm wide.
 Fruits are purple to reddish-purple, often pyriform, 3-7 cm long, 2.5-3(4) cm in diameter, spineless, and with a shallow umbilicus.
 The fruit pulp and juice are beet-red and very juicy.
 The fruit is reported to be sweet, but not always so in our experience.
 Seeds are tan, irregularly discoid and small, 3-4 mm in diameter by 1 mm thick, with a narrow aril.